a5a5aa555oo/rtl8xxxu/README.md

 ## Installation Guide

-1. If your USB Wi-Fi adapter is based on a RTL8188GU or RTL8192FU chip and you see the adapter is in "Driver CDROM Mode" when running `lsusb`, you need to install `usb_modeswitch` or use the command `eject` to switch it to "Wi-Fi Mode" first.
+1. If your USB Wi-Fi adapter is based on a RTL8188GU or RTL8192FU chip and you see the adapter is in "Driver CDROM Mode" when running `lsusb`, you need to install `usb_modeswitch`, a tool that can switch your Wi-Fi adapter to Wi-Fi mode.

 2. Create a clone of this repo in your local machine